Mkario/dots-and-boxes/README.md

-# dots-and-boxes
+# Dots and Boxes game
-dots and boxes game
+A simple console game implemented using C programming language